Prosciutto: Etymology

 The word prosciutto derives in turn from Italian asciutto (lit. 'dry'), with prefix substitution, or from Vulgar Latin pro (before) + exsuctus (past participle of exsugere, 'to suck out [the moisture]'); the Portuguese presunto has the same etymology.
 It is similar to the modern Italian verb prosciugare ('to dry thoroughly'; from Latin pro + exsucare ('to extract the juices from')).

 History

 The history of prosciutto begins in pre-Roman times in the region of Friuli-Venezia Giulia.
-Archaeological evidence of pig farming dates back from the 11th and 8th centuries B.C.
-Celts settled the area around 600 B.C., changed the land and water use, and bred pigs for meat.

-The practice became more organized after their first contact with the Roman Empire (221 B.C.), as pork meat was a favorite in the Roman diet.
-The ancient Romans recognized that the local factors of low humidity, ventilation, and a hilly piedmont climate allowed for superior meat preservation, marking the origins of the specialized curing method based on the region's microclimate.
+Archaeological evidence of pig farming dates back from the 11th and 8th centuries BC.
+Celts settled the area around 600 BC, changed the land and water use, and bred pigs for meat.
+The practice became more organised after their first contact with the Roman Empire (221 BC), as pork meat was a favourite in the Roman diet.
+The ancient Romans recognised that the local factors of low humidity, ventilation, and a hilly piedmont climate allowed for superior meat preservation, marking the origins of the specialized curing method based on the region's microclimate.